 Virginia law permits a non-custodial parent to have visitation with their child.
 In some cases grandparents may have a right to visit their grandchildren.
 The court will consider what type of visitation is in the best interest of the child and the amount of visitation can range from alternating weekends and holidays to much more.
 Please contact our attorney’s to assist you in asserting your right to have visitation with your child or grandchild.

 Child support is money that is paid by a non-custodial parent to a custodial parent for the care and benefit of the parties’ child.
 Child support is ordered by the court or the Virginia Department of Child Support Enforcement and is calculated using the parties income, work related child care expenses, health care expenses, and other factors.
 Whether you are seeking child support or being asked to pay child support, please contact an attorney at The Daugherty Law Firm to assist you in your child support case to make sure your rights are protected.

-Please contact The Daugherty Law Firm for help with your custody situation in Virginia.
-Our highly qualified Manassas child custody lawyers are here to assist you.
+Please contact The Daugherty Law Firm for help with your custody, visitation, or child support case.
+Our highly qualified custody attorneys are here to assist you.
 Contact us today online or call our office at 703.659.2437.

-We offer reasonable fixed fee arrangements and accept major credit cards.
+We offer reasonable fixed fee and hourly arrangements and accept major credit cards.